 21. Paliton Beach

-Where is it?
-Province of Siquijor
+Where: Province of Siquijor

 Often overshadowed by voodoo or witchcraft, Siquijor doesn’t get much spotlight.
 The good part is that the crowds often avoid it leaving the provinces hidden gems untouched.